Gustry/GeoHealth/README.md

   1. run `brew tap osgeo/osgeo4mac` to add OSGEO as source of formulas for brew
   1. Install QGIS, running `brew cask install qgis`
   1. run `pip3 install fiona libpysal pysal` or `pip install fiona libpysal pysal`

-### Installing PySAL for Windows using [OSGeo4W](http://trac.osgeo.org/osgeo4w/)

-  1. Run the OSGeo4W Shell on `Start -> All Programs -> OSGeo4W` menu
-  1. Run in the OSGeo4W Shell  the following command  `pip install pysal`
-  1. After the command finish, a success message as Successfully installed `pysal-X.XX.X` should appear.

-  *Alternate way copying the PySAL from http://bit.ly/pysal-qgis*

-  1. Download the pysal folders in the DropBox
-  1. Copy the pysal folder that is inside the folder to the Python folder in QGIS.
-That folder is usually in `C:\Program Files\QGIS 2.18\apps\Python27\lib\site packages`
-  1. The `pysal` folder after this copy then should be in this path (if your installation was the usual): `C:\Program Files\QGIS 2.18\apps\Python27\lib\site packages\pysal`

-#### Solving error messages:
-  * If you receive an error message as Could not import setuptools... please use `pip install setuptools`
-  * If you receive an alert about You are using pip version… consider upgrading… please use `python -m pip install --upgrade pip`

-### Installing PySAL for Apple Mac - OSX QGIS
   1. In the Finder App, please locate the `Applications` folder the `QGIS.app`
   1. Right click over the icon
   1. Select from the menu `Show Package Contents`